Terminally-Online/plug-docs/core/routers.md

 An important benefit of a `Router` model is that it means there is no need for protocols already deployed to update nor is there a need for new protocols to integrate a piece of [Plug](/) directly.
 Instead, every contract deployed can be interacted with easily.

-With localization, for a protocol to support intents there would have to be a wrapper for every connection.
-There would need to be a mechanism that enables the protocol to recover the sender from the message forwarded by the [Solver](/core/solvers).
+With execution localization, for a protocol to support intents there would have to be a wrapper for every connection.
+There would need to be a mechanism that enables the protocol to recover the sender from the message forwarded by the [Solver](/core/solvers) which is not ideal due to the blocking experienced by all contracts already deployed as well as those that do not include the logic on their own.
+This assumption and need would improperly place the onus of development and integration on protocols.

-Instead, a user of [Plug](/) simply signs a message for their [Vault](/instances/vaults) and execution is automatically routed through it.
-There's no sender recovery mechanism within the action.
-All actions are properly attributed without abstraction.
+Instead, a user of [Plug](/) simply signs a message for their [Vault](/instances/vaults) and execution is automatically routed through it enabling the instant support for ~100% of smart contracts deployed.
+There's no sender recovery mechanism within any of the protocols.
+All actions are properly attributed without abstraction without introducing new risks like [ERC-2771](https://eips.ethereum.org/EIPS/eip-2771) does.

-[Plug](/) is designed to make the primitives and protocols of the industry more powerful.
-Therefore, there is no integration expectation or new overhead introduced.

-If a protocol wants to be supported, they can be without making a single change to their onchain implementation.
-With even the deepest level of integration, the only thing required is the development of a [Fuse](/core/fuses) which is not an obligation or expectation the consumed protocol itself carries.

-To enable this, a `Router` contains to key functions that enable execution on behalf of [Sockets](/core/sockets):
+To enable this, a `Router` contains key functions that enable execution on behalf of [Sockets](/core/sockets) with:

-- [plug](/core/routers/plug): Execute a single [LivePlugs](/generated/base-types/LivePlugs) bundle.
+- [plug](/core/routers/plug): Execute [LivePlugs](/generated/base-types/LivePlugs) bundles in a single or batched method.
-- [batch](/core/routers/batch): Execute a batch of [LivePlugs](/generated/base-types/LivePlugs) bundles.